TranBaVinhSon/open-manus/README.md

   <source src="/static/demo.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-<p>"Visit the official YC website and compile all enterprise information from F24 and B2B tag into a clear, well-structured table.
+<p>Example: "Visit the official YC website and compile all enterprise information from F24 and B2B tag into a clear, well-structured table.
 Be sure to find all of it."</p>

 ## Features (Planned/In Development)